 You can pick whatever values for

 google_product_category where Google requires you to match their taxonomy.
 The attribute has no direct affect on shopping campaign performance.
-I recommend you set the attribute to the “Product Type” field in Shopify.
+Set the attribute to the “Product Type” field in Shopify.
 If a new store we work with has no product types or uses them vaguely, I refer them to the Google taxonomy to come up with a good product type.

 The big benefit of using

-product_type is to segment your ad groups in the shopping campaigns.
+product_type is to segment your ad groups in shopping campaigns or asset groups in Performance Max campaigns.
 Products with the same product type often have similar price points, margins, and keyword goals.
 This helps your bid management and search term analysis.